Cutaneous squamous-cell carcinoma: Management

 Most cutaneous squamous-cell carcinomas are removed with surgery.
 A few selected cases are treated with topical medication.
 Surgical excision with a free margin of healthy tissue is a frequent treatment modality.
 Radiotherapy, given as external beam radiotherapy or as brachytherapy (internal radiotherapy), can also be used to treat cSCC.
 There is little evidence comparing the effectiveness of different treatments for non-metastatic cSCC.
+Cosibelimab (Unloxcyt) was approved for medical use in the United States in December 2024, for the treatment of adults with metastatic cutaneous squamous cell carcinoma or locally advanced cutaneous squamous cell carcinoma who are not candidates for curative surgery or curative radiation.

 Mohs surgery is frequently utilized; considered the treatment of choice for squamous-cell carcinoma of the skin, physicians have also utilized the method for the treatment of squamous-cell carcinoma of the mouth, throat, and neck.
 An equivalent method of the CCPDMA standards can be utilized by a pathologist in the absence of a Mohs-trained physician.
-Radiation therapy is often used afterward in high risk cancer or patient types.
+Radiation therapy is often used afterward in high-risk cancer or patient types.
 Radiation or radiotherapy can also be a standalone option in treating cSCC.

-As a non-invasive option brachytherapy serves a painless possibility to treat in particular but not only difficult to operate areas like the earlobes or genitals.
-An example of this kind of therapy is the high-dose brachytherapy Rhenium-SCT which makes use of the beta rays emitting property of rhenium-188.
-The radiation source is enclosed in a compound which is applied to a thin protection foile directly over the lesion.
-This way the radiation source can be applied to complex locations and minimize radiation to healthy tissue.
+As a non-invasive option, brachytherapy serves as a painless possibility to treat, in particular, but not only, difficult to operate areas like the earlobes or genitals.
+An example of this kind of therapy is the high-dose brachytherapy Rhenium-SCT, which makes use of the beta rays emitting property of rhenium-188.
+The radiation source is enclosed in a compound that is applied to a thin protection foil directly over the lesion.
+This way, the radiation source can be applied to complex locations and minimize radiation to healthy tissue.

 After removal of the cancer, closure of the skin for patients with a decreased amount of skin laxity involves a split-thickness skin graft.
-A donor site is chosen and enough skin is removed so that the donor site can heal on its own.
-Only the epidermis and a partial amount of dermis is taken from the donor site which allows the donor site to heal.
+A donor site is chosen, and enough skin is removed so that the donor site can heal on its own.
+Only the epidermis and a partial amount of dermis are taken from the donor site, which allows the donor site to heal.
 Skin can be harvested using either a mechanical dermatome or Humby knife.

 Electrodessication and curettage (EDC) can be done on selected squamous-cell carcinoma of the skin.
-In areas where cSCC is known to be non-aggressive, and where the patient is not immunosuppressed, EDC can be performed with good to adequate cure rate.
+In areas where cSCC is known to be non-aggressive, and where the patient is not immunosuppressed, EDC can be performed with a good to adequate cure rate.

 Treatment options for cSCC in situ (Bowen's disease) include photodynamic therapy with 5-aminolevulinic acid, cryotherapy, topical 5-fluorouracil or imiquimod, and excision.
 A meta-analysis showed evidence that PDT is more effective than cryotherapy and has better cosmetic outcomes.
 There is generally a lack of evidence comparing the effectiveness of all treatment options.

-High-risk squamous-cell carcinoma, as defined by that occurring around the eye, ear, or nose, is of large size, is poorly differentiated, and grows rapidly, requires more aggressive, multidisciplinary management.
+High-risk squamous-cell carcinoma, as defined by that occurring around the eye, ear, or nose, is large, poorly differentiated, and grows rapidly, and requires more aggressive, multidisciplinary management.